dotnet/docs-maui/docs/user-interface/controls/contentview.md

 </ContentView>
 ```

 The `ContentView` element sets the `x:Name` property to `this`, which can be used to access the object bound to the `CardView` instance.
-Elements in the layout set bindings on their properties to values defined on the bound object.
-For more information about data binding, see [Data Binding](~/fundamentals/data-binding/index.md).
+Elements in the layout set bindings on their properties to values defined on the bound object. <!-- For more information about data binding, see [Data Binding](~/fundamentals/data-binding/index.md).-->

 > [!NOTE]
-> The `FallbackValue` property provides a default value in case the binding is `null`.
+> The `FallbackValue` property in the `Binding` expression provides a default value in case the binding is `null`.

 ## Instantiate a custom control

-A reference to the custom control namespace must be added to a page that instantiates the custom control.
-Once the reference has been added the `CardView` can be instantiated in XAML, and its properties defined:
+A reference to the custom control namespace must be added to the page that instantiates the custom control.
+Once the reference has been added the `CardView` can be instantiated, and its properties defined:

 ```xaml
 <ContentPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"